nightscout/cgm-remote-monitor/CONTRIBUTING.md

 Try to identify the root cause of the issue and fix the issue.
 Pull requests that simply add null checks to hide issues are unlikely to be accepted.

 This can be done by committing your code `git commit -avm 'my improvements are here'`, and pushing it to the branch you created on your own fork.
-This will probably look something like
-`git push -u origin wip/add-my-widget`.
+This will probably look something like `git push -u origin wip/add-my-widget`.

 Please include instructions how to test the changes.

 ## Comments and issues

-We encourage liberal use of the comments, including images where appropriate.
+We encourage liberal use of comments, including images where appropriate.

 ## Co-ordination

-Most cgm-remote-monitor hackers use github's ticketing system, along with Facebook cgm-in-the-cloud, and gitter.
+We primarily use GitHub's ticketing system for discussing PRs and bugs, and [Discord][discord-url] for general development chatter.

 We use git-flow, with `master` as our production, stable branch, and `dev` is used to queue up for upcoming releases.
 Everything else is done on branches, hopefully with names that indicate what to expect.